-- Subdivisions are required to comply with the local subdivision review procedure provided for in Article 4 of the Missoula City Subdivision Regulations and the Montana Subdivision and Platting Act. - 2.
-The public hearing before the Missoula Consolidated Planning Board is scheduled for August 18, 2020.
-The Missoula City Council hearing is scheduled for September 14, 2020. - 3.
-Development Services staff sent notices of the public hearings by certified mail to adjacent property owners and the subdivider on July 30, 2020.
+- 1. Subdivisions are required to comply with the local subdivision review procedure provided for in Article 4 of the Missoula City Subdivision Regulations and the Montana Subdivision and Platting Act. - The public hearing before the Missoula Consolidated Planning Board occurred on August 18, 2020.
+The Missoula City Council hearing occurred on September 14, 2020. - Development Services staff sent notices of the public hearings by certified mail to adjacent property owners and the subdivider on July 30, 2020.
 Five posters were placed on the property August 3, 2020.
 Legal notice of the public hearings was published in the Missoulian August 2nd and 9th.
-Notice of a public hearing on this subdivision was posted on the property on August 3, 2020.
 All noticing occurred at least 15 days prior to the public hearings. - 4.
 A decision of the governing body rejecting or approving a proposed subdivision may be appealed to the district court within 30 days of such decision.
 The application must specify the grounds upon which the appeal is made.
 An appeal may be made by the subdivider, a contiguous landowner, an owner of land within the City of Missoula who can establish a likelihood of material injury to property or its material value, or the City Council.
 In order to file an appeal, the plaintiff must be aggrieved by the decision, demonstrating that a specific personal and legal interest, as opposed to a general interest, has been or is likely to be specifically and injuriously affected by the decision.

-This subdivision proposal has followed the necessary application procedure and has been reviewed within the procedures provided in Article 4 of the Missoula City Subdivision Regulations.
+1. City Council determined this subdivision proposal followed the necessary application procedure and has been reviewed within the procedures provided in Article 4 of the Missoula City Subdivision Regulations.